-After the lottery is conducted on August 23, 2022, and runners are chosen, payment will be processed by UltraSignup.
-The entrant will be sent a notice from UltraSignup requiring credit card payment.
+After the lottery is conducted on August 19, 2023, and runners are chosen, payment will be processed by UltraSignup.
 Upon successful processing of the transaction, an applicant is deemed an entrant in the event.
-If payment cannot be processed for any reason, the applicant has seven days to resolve the problem; after that period, the applicant is replaced by the first wait-listed runner and moved to the end of the wait list.
+If payment cannot be processed for any reason, the applicant has seven days to resolve the problem; after that period, the applicant is replaced by the first waitlisted runner and moved to the end of the waitlist.